-How AI Voice Demos Reduce Sales Cycle Length
+How AI Voice Demos Cut B2B Sales Cycle Time (2026)

-AI voice demos cut the average B2B sales cycle by removing scheduling delays, eliminating no-shows, and giving reps pre-qualified leads.
-Here is how.
+AI voice demos cut B2B sales cycles by removing scheduling delays, eliminating no-shows, and pre-qualifying leads.
+Real data and the playbook for 2026.

 The average B2B sales cycle runs 60 to 90 days.
 For enterprise deals, it stretches past six months.
 Sales leaders have tried everything to shorten it: better qualification frameworks, tighter follow-up cadences, streamlined proposals.
 But the biggest time sink has been hiding in plain sight.